 Dremel tool tips and tricks

-- Always choose the bit appropriate for the material that you are planning to work with.
+- Always choose a bit appropriate for the material that you are planning to work with.

-- We recommend you to choose the tool with two or more speeds.
+- We recommend choosing the tool with two or more speeds.

-- Because this tool works with extremely high speed, it is essential to wear eye protection at all times when using a rotary tool.
+- Because this tool works at extremely high speed, it is essential to wear eye protection all the time when using a rotary tool.

 - The speed of the rotating tool should do the work – not the force!
 Always use light pressure and make multiple passes if needed.
-In this way, you will have more control and you will save your bits from wearing out quickly, or worse, breaking.
+This way, you will have more control and you will save your bits from wearing out quickly, or worse, breaking.

 You can sand with the Dremel tool.
-What you need for this job is the drum and sanding band.
+What you need for this job is the drum and the sanding band.
 The sanding procedure is simple.
-What we want to give you as a tip for sanding is what to do if your sanding band is no longer good.
-You can simply make on by yourself.
+What to do if your sanding band is no longer good?
+You can simply make on yourself.
 Just take a regular sending paper and stick it on the sanding band and glue it.
 You are ready!

 Tips for Carving Wood

 Because this job is loud, messy and you need a lot of light, we advise you to prepare your working space outside.
-Select the appropriate bit and prepare your wooden piece, design and protection mask, because you will face a lot of dust.
+Select the appropriate bit and prepare your wooden piece, the design and the protection mask, because you’ll face a lot of dust.